rust-lang/reference/src/visibility-and-privacy.md

 // crates linking against this one. pub fn public_api(rate_limit:i32) {}

-//This is by default private, and it isn't available to external crates. const MAX_RATE: i32 = 32;
+// This is by default private, and it isn't available to external crates. const MAX_RATE: i32 = 32;

 // Similarly to 'public_api', this module is public so external crates may look